ryanlazo/ryanlazo.github.io/README.md

 grows it will obscure these other results.
 I also found some old newspaper clippings of my athletic career including my short-lived collegiate career.
 Other than that it was just a few social media profiles.

+#### Direct initiatives

+* Business cards

+* Build a reputation as a hard-working, talented developer that is easy to work with.

+* Establish a relationship with other professionals in the industry or the specialty you plan to focus on.

+####Indirect initiatives

+* Community service and networking events

+* Guest speaking events

+* Develop a referral system by doing good work on a consistent basis.

 * [Linkedin Profile](https://www.linkedin.com/in/ryan-lazo-924024158/)